 Get a secure PC, Mac, or Linux computer built ready for work at Michigan Medicine.

 HITS offers several options for Michigan Medicine desktop, laptop, and tablet computers.
 Each has software tools, security features, and management features that enable a reliable, secure, and supportable computing environment.
 Choose from six managed computing options:

-When contacting HITS for support, you will be asked for the TermID of your computer.
-All HITS managed computing devices are assigned a unique eight character terminal ID (TermID).
-Generally, managed computing devices have a physical tag attached to the outside of the computer, also known as an asset tag, featuring the TermID.
-They can also be identified in the operating system settings.
+When contacting HITS for support, you will be asked for the Device Name (formerly called TermID) of your computer.
+All HITS managed computing devices are assigned a unique eight character name.
+Generally, CoreImage devices will have a physical tag attached to them featuring the Device Name, but they can also be identified within the Microsoft Windows Settings application

 After hours coverage for business critical devices are covered 24x7x365 by the Medical Center Device Support team.
 All other device related issues that cannot be resolved by the Service Desk and are received after 6 p.m. may be addressed on the next business day.